4/18/1272 09:00 The Pennington Bank & Trust, Milford

 Tania’s gaze turns frosty.
 “You’re off to a bad start, Patton,” she snaps.
 “Care to try again?”

 Desmond snickers.
 The ladies-in-waiting cover their mouths to hide their giggles.
-“You’re more attractive than I’d been led to believe, Your Highness.”
+“You’re more attractive than I’d gathered from your press, Your Highness.”

 “Better!”
 Tania says.
 She looks over at Lennabhair.
 “You’re the Earl?”

 “Not at all,” Tania says.
 “Mind if I call you ‘Red,’ Your Ladyship?”

 “Yes,” she snaps.
 “Does that matter to you?”

 “No,” Tania says.

 “I’m out!”
 Lennabhair says.
 “You can all kiss ass to Miss Princess here, but I’m…”